 - Significant and inconvenient downtime has been a problem

-Failure to Reduce Costs
+1. Failure to Reduce Costs

-Loss of Control
+2. Loss of Control

-Rather than the cloud making it easier to stay up to date, support teams instead find themselves at the mercy of Kronos to make changes happen.
+Rather than the Kronos Cloud making it easier to stay up to date, support teams instead find themselves at the mercy of Kronos to make changes happen.
 While they have access to the application config and setup screen, they need to reach out to Kronos to change anything that needs a server reboot.
 Occasionally, they’ve brought in a new employee or a consultant and been unable to get them access to the system.
 In one instance, it took four months before a consultant was able to get the necessary permissions.

 There have also been some glaring issues with maintenance downtimes.
 Scheduled maintenance is supposed to be every other month on a certain weekend from Midnight to 6:00 AM, either Saturday or Sunday morning, and restored before business hours on Monday.
 A different member of the Yahoo group than the one quoted above shared, “When we have a system issue, there is no sense of urgency by KGS.
 We have had the system down on a payroll Monday and it took hours before it was even assigned to anyone.
 We have had issues with the load balancer, individual servers, and it takes many hours for them to diagnose an issue.”
 She went so far as to end her comments with, “Yes, they do upgrades and patches, but everything else considered, I would prefer to NOT be on the cloud.”

-Unexpected Costs with Kronos Cloud
+4. Unexpected Costs with Kronos Cloud

 Unexpected costs are another area of concern.
 Often, clients find they don’t know what they don’t know until they’re on the SaaS platform; then they find out there are additional fees for things like connectivity to other apps or that change orders quickly balloon overall costs associated with Kronos.
 For example, if you run reports from Kronos using Crystal or other apps, there is a monthly fee for the ODBC connection.

 Deciding If Kronos Cloud Is A Good Fit For You

 This service is utilized across various industries, for instance, healthcare, manufacturing, and education.
 For a net new implementation where you plan to use the tool mostly as it’s built out of the box, Kronos on the cloud may be a quick and easy way to get up and running.
 But for more complex uses, it may be worth giving Kronos a little longer to iron out the kinks before making the switch.